tphinkle/pore_stats/README.md

-# pore_stats

 ![pore_stats logo](https://github.com/tphinkle/pore_stats/blob/master/qt_app/logo.png)

 ## Contents
 1. Overview
-2. Install
+2. Event extraction
-3. Documentation
+3. Analysis

 ## 1. Overview
 pore_stats is a software library written in Python for analyzing [resistive pulse](https://en.wikipedia.org/wiki/Tunable_resistive_pulse_sensing) experimental data.
 The library consists of a GUI program written in PyQt for extracting pulses from the baseline, and modules for analyzing the extracted events.